jatioi/mkdocs-seo-textbook/docs/week_1/week1day4.md

 **Example**:

-- If you sell fitness equipment, a relevant keyword is “best home gym equipment” instead of just “equipment” (which is too broad).
+- If you sell fitness equipment, a relevant keyword is "best home gym equipment" instead of just "equipment" (which is too broad).
-- If you write a blog about SEO, “SEO tips for beginners” is better than just “SEO”.
+- If you write a blog about SEO, "SEO tips for beginners" is better than just "SEO".

 ### **2. Search Volume – Are People Searching for This Keyword?**
 Search volume tells you how many people look for a keyword every month.